KaloudasDev/github-webhook/README.md

 - Discord embeds remain clean and informative

 > [!IMPORTANT]
 > Make sure to set the `DISCORD_GITHUB_WEBHOOK_URL` environment variable in Vercel before using the service.
-Without it, no messages will be sent to Discord.